kafku/mmeigenwords/README.md

 ## Usage

 See the demo for [Multimodal Eigenwords](https://github.com/kafku/mmeigenwords/blob/master/mmeigenwords_demo.ipynb).
-Before you run scripts on the notebook.
-You need to conduct the following steps.
+Before you run scripts on the notebook, you need to conduct the following steps.

 ```bash
 # compile cpp source